khadizajarin/designinnovation/README.md

 - Form validation for user inputs.
 - Link to the Login page for users who already have an account.
 - Responsive design for various devices.
+- A "Go to Dashboard" button as there is no functionality to signup and navigate to dashboard route.

 ### Base Dashboard
 - Sidebar for navigation (e.g., Dashboard, Profile, Settings) using Tailwind’s utility classes.
 - Header displaying the app name and user profile options.
 - Main content area that can be dynamically updated based on user interactions.
 - Responsive layout for various screen sizes.
+- A "Logout" button as there is no functionality to logout and navigate to login route.

 ## Design Guidelines
 - Aim for a modern, clean design that aligns with current web application standards.